inflect-framework/inflect-framework.github.io/docs/background.md

 <div style="display: flex; justify-content: center; align-items: center; margin-bottom: 20px; margin-top: 20px;">
   <img src='/diagrams/background/schema_check.svg' alt="Producers sending messages of multiple shape to an event broker.
 The event broker routes each shape to a supported consumer by current and updated topics and schemas"/>
 </div>
+Kafka itself does not enforce the shape or contents of messages that enter or leave it, which means that developers must be proactive in ensuring that events sent between services are compatible with eachother.
 Teams employ various strategies to maintain loose coupling as microservices evolve.
-Schema evolution is one approach, wherein teams coordinate to ensure that event producers employ gradual, non-breaking changes, and consumers adapt to these backwards-compatible updated event contracts incrementally over time, rather than having producers introduce breaking changes all at once.
+Schema evolution is one approach.
+Schema are versioned interfaces that define the structure and format of data exchanged between microservices.
+Schema evolution is the approach wherein teams coordinate to ensure that event producers employ gradual, non-breaking changes, and consumers adapt to these backwards-compatible updated event contracts incrementally over time, rather than having producers introduce breaking changes all at once.
 Schema evolution is effective for promoting loose coupling when microservices are changing gradually.
 It allows for smoother transitions when schemas do change, and reduces the risk of system-wide disruptions.
 However, schema evolution alone often doesn’t suffice in scenarios where the various consumers of a producer’s events differ significantly in their needs, or when microservices are changing rapidly, making incremental adoption of schema changes more difficult.

 ### Transformations

 <div style="display: flex; justify-content: center; align-items: center; margin-bottom: 20px; margin-top: 20px;">
   <img src='/diagrams/background/consumer_change_shape.svg' alt="A message broker receiving messages in a shape not supported by a consumer.
 The message broker performs the work of transforming the message before making it available for receipt"/>
 </div>
-The other major solution to this problem is to transform the messages after they are published but before they are consumed.
+Another possible solution to this problem is to transform the messages themselves, often after the message is produced but before it is consumed.
 By adding an additional layer between event producers and consumers where the message is transformed to have the format and contents that the consumer needs, developers can keep their microservices decoupled without having to coordinate schema changes across all services.
 This is ideal for scenarios where we want producers to develop independently of different consumer needs or when rapid changes make schema evolution impractical.

+Additionally, transformations in an EDA serve many purposes besides keeping microservices decoupled — these decoupling transformations are a small piece of the transformations performed in EDAs.

 Transformations offer other advantages over plain schema evolution.
 In addition to changing the format of a message to conform to a particular schema, transformations can be used to do things like enrich events with additional data, cleanse or normalize data, or perform pre-computation so as to optimize event processing when events do arrive at their destination.
 Transformations can also act as filters, selectively removing events that do not fit certain criteria so as to reduce downstream processing load and only let through relevant data.

 In practice, organizations very often utilize a combination of schema evolution and message transformation, applying schema evolution wherever incremental adoption of schema changes is possible, and using message transformations in rapidly changing areas, or when integrating legacy systems which cannot adapt to schema changes.

 Next, we discuss stream processing, the paradigm under which these transformations are carried out in EDAs.